 The primary question is then whether a background of this amplitude can reasonably penetrate the clouds in which primordial stars may form.
-In the next section we will examine whether a sufficiently strong background can be produced by the integrated stellar population, but before doing so we note that any such metagalactic radiation field must penetrate to the regions in which $H_2$ actually forms - that is, to the centers of virialized halos.
-Once $H_2$ cooling becomes important, these halos host large masses of the gas, and the outer layers of each halo can then self-shield the inner layers in which cooling actually occurs.
-If these outer layers are dense enough to maintain an equilibrium $H_2$ population that is optically thick in the Lyman-Werner bands, this self-shielding is significant.
-A convenient numerical approximation for the effects of self-shielding in a static medium is to take $k{\rm diss} \to f{\rm sh} k{\rm diss}$ , with where $N{\rm H_2}$ is the column density of molecular hydrogen.
-The dependence at high column densities is steeper than expected from a naive curve-of-growth analysis (see §4.3.3 for a related discussion about H I Lyman- $\alpha$ ) because of overlap within the various Lyman-Werner lines.
+In the next section we will examine whether a sufficiently strong background can be produced by the integrated stellar population, but before that we note that any such meta-galactic radiation field must penetrate to the regions in which H2 actually forms - that is, the centers of virialized halos.
+Once H2 cooling becomes important, these halos have large masses of the gas, and the outer layers of each halo can then self-shield the inner layers where cooling is actually occurring.
+If these outer layers are dense enough to maintain an equilibrium H2 population that is optically thick in the Lyman-Werner bands, this self-shielding is significant.
+A convenient numerical approximation, due to Draine & Bertoldi (1996), for the effects of self-shielding in a static medium is to take $k{diss} \rightarrow f{sh}k{diss}$, with where $N{\rm H_2}$ is the column density of molecular hydrogen.
+The dependence at high column densities is steeper than expected from a naive curve-of-growth analysis because of overlap within the various Lyman-Werner lines.
 (This estimate is not accurate at very high column densities, but those are rarely important in this context.)

-$$f{\rm sh} = \min \left[ 1, \left( \frac{N{\rm H_2}}{10^{14} \,{\rm cm}^{-2}} \right)^{-0.75} \right],$$ (6.5)
+$$f{\rm sh} = \min\left[1, \left(\frac{N{\rm H_2}}{10^{14}\,{\rm cm}^{-2}}\right)^{-0.75}\right],$$ (6.5)

 Note, however, that self-shielding is more complex if the medium has velocity gradients, because then the lines are shifted by different amounts relative to their rest wavelengths in different parts of the cloud.
-This can considerably reduce the effectiveness of self-shielding and is a critical question in evaluating the importance of a Lyman-Werner background.
-In particular, virialized halos are continuosly accreting gas which falls toward their center.
-The resulting velocity gradient helps keep the star-forming clouds at the centers of halos more optically thin than one would naively expect.
+This can considerably reduce the effectiveness of self-shielding and is a critical question in evaluating the importance of a Lyman-Werner background